There are a some additional steps and things to consider when applying to Cambridge. This page is to give you an idea of

-- Some applicants who only narrowly missed achieving their offers may nevertheless have their places confirmed, or be placed in the summer Inercollegiate Pool which takes place the day after A-level results are published.
-If you have taken A-levels, please contact us as soon as you can on results day with details of your UMS marks.
+- Some applicants who narrowly miss achieving their offers may nevertheless have their places confirmed, or be placed in the summer Intercollegiate Pool which takes place the day after A-level results are published.
+If you have taken A-levels, please contact us as soon as you can on results day with details of your module marks.
 All decisions will be finalised by Friday evening.

 Last day of August

-- All applicants who meet their offers following a re-mark by the last day of August will be allocated a place to start in the year they originally applied for.
-Applicants who meet their offers by re-marks finalised after that date cannot be guaranteed a place that year - although we will endeavour to provide a place to start in the year for which they originally applied.
+- All applicants who meet their offers following a re-mark by the last day of August will be allocated a place to start their studies at St Catharine's.
+Applicants who meet their offers by means of exam re-marks finalised after that date cannot be guaranteed a place that year - although we will endeavour to provide a place to start in the year for which they originally applied.

 - The last day of August is also the deadline for completing our online accommodation application form (which is sent to you a few days after A-level results day).
 All first years are housed on our main site, but incoming students should submit this form by August 31 to increase their chances of being allocated to one of the the accommodation 'bands' they requested.
 All responses received before the deadline are considered equally.
 Obviously, if you have been informed relatively late of your place here - for example because you were waiting for a re-mark - we will be lenient about this deadline!

 Next page: How we make our decisions